norahpack/flixster1/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - *Flixster app*

-**Name of your app** shows the latest movies currently playing in theaters.
+Flixter App shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **X** hours spent in total